arduino/docs-content/content/hardware/07.opta/opta-family/opta-digital-exp/features.md

 <Feature title="Connectivity" image="connection">

-  Up to 5 snap-on modules managed to multiply and mix your set of I/Os with Seamless detection.
+  Up to 5 snap-on modules managed to multiply and mix your set of I/Os with seamless detection.

 </Feature>